Zero Trust, SASE, and Trusted or Untrusted Zone Decisions

 Zero Trust and SASE in Network Decisions

 Zero trust is a security model that avoids automatic trust based on network location.
-A device on the internal LAN should still be authenticated, authorized, monitored, and limited to the access it needs.
-This does not mean every packet is blocked.
-It means access is explicit, contextual, and continuously evaluated.
+A device on the internal LAN must still be authenticated, authorized, monitored, and limited to the access it needs.
+It does not mean every packet is blocked — it means access is explicit, contextual, and continuously evaluated.
+N10-009 added zero trust, SASE, and SSE as named objectives, so expect at least one scenario cue per concept.

 Zero Trust Principles